Eggs

 Beginning of Laying Cycle

-What to expect from their first egg is hard to predict, but chances are the egg will be much smaller than a regular-sized egg.
-It can look oddly shaped or maybe has a strange texture.
+It is hard to predict what to expect from their first egg, but chances are the egg will be much smaller than its regular size.
+It can look oddly shaped or maybe have a strange texture.

 There is nothing wrong with the egg, so there is no danger in eating the first egg your pullet lays.